Is Germany a socialist country? Short answer; No. Germany is not a “socialist” country – not even close.

 Childcare in the GDR was excellent, with mothers being given financial assistance for every child born and free nursery space for EVERY child in East Germany.

-These childcare institutions meant East Germany had a much higher percentage of women in the workforce compared to most nations.
+These childcare institutions meant East Germany had a much higher percentage of women in the workforce than most nations.

 The GDR was one of the first nations to pioneer recycling, albeit to compensate for the country’s lack of raw materials rather than environmentalism.
 The system was incredibly well organized and catered to all, from businesses to kids earning pocket money – yes; you got PAID by the state to recycle.